Save Design - Getting Started Guide

 - Unity 2022.3 LTS or later is recommended

-- Your version must support APIs equivalent to .NET Standard 2.1
+- Must be a version that supports APIs equivalent to .NET Standard 2.1

 📦 Importing the Package